amethyst/rfcs/rfcs/0000-state-separation.md

 # Rationale and Alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The overall design came out of trying to simplify state callbacks as much as possible while still retaining their identity.
+The overall design came out of trying to simplify state handlers as much as possible while still retaining their identity.

 An alternative to "naming states" is to extend the existing `State` trait to include this